JennEYoon/learn-mldl/udemy-DSML/Readme.md

 ### Author Code for signing up.

+##### Data Science and Machine Learning Bootcamp

 https://www.udemy.com/python-for-data-science-and-machine-learning-bootcamp/?couponCode=CURRENT_PY_DS_ML

 If you take this course, make sure to use the **author coupon code** -- so the author will receive 95% of your money ($11 current cost).
-Otherwise, Udemy takes most of the money for doing very little. :-) Click this link when ready to sign up with your credit card.
+Otherwise, Udemy takes most of the money for doing very little. :-)
+Click on the code link above when ready to sign up with your credit card.

 #### Moved to datasciY.com repo date 8/2/2019.